 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Every body is different, and every body reacts different to various medications.

-Overall, I would best describe Sherbert as a “very good” hybrid strain from Trulieve.
+Overall, I would best describe Sherbert as an “above average” hybrid strain from Trulieve.

 At $43/eighth, I would definitely consider purchasing this strain again in the future.
 If nothing else, my two experiences with Sherbert taught me to give initially unremarkable strains another chance in the future – we may find that we actually enjoy the strain more the next time.